JacquelineBashta/ML_RecommederSys/README.md

 ### User Based Recommender
 Provides  Serendipity (is an item that you may like but is a surprise, something a little outside of your normal purview)

+## Notes
+1. impute missing rating with 0 is trivial..
+Other ways shall be explored
+2. Convert sparse matrix to more dense matrix (Matrix factorization)
+3. explore surprise lib from python for recommenders